 As I’m so fond of saying on this blog, people tend toward extremes.
 Instead of finding balance, we tip toward one side or the other.
 We all know about the type of extreme masculinity that takes the idea of leadership/headship and turns it into aggressive despotism dominating women and other men.
 That’s the “toxic masculinity” our culture is so (rightly) against.
 But going to the other extreme isn’t good either, and that’s what has been encouraged all too often in the churches as well as the world.

 We think of the emasculation of men as a modern thing, but it’s not.
 People have never been in balance with God’s plan.
 We’re always fighting it.
 We had the male sentimentality movement in the 18th Century and now we have the movement to destroy gender entirely, especially strong masculinity.
-I’m sure there have been others, but these are the two I’m most familiar with — I studied female author’s reactions to sentimentality and now I’m living in the other one and seeing the effect it’s having on my father, brother, and guy friends.
+I’m sure there have been others, but these are the two I’m most familiar with (I studied female author’s reactions to sentimentality and now I’m living in the other one and seeing the effect it’s having on my father, brother, and male friends).

 Giving Men A Break

-As I worked my initial reaction over in my mind, I felt that it’s a deeper issue than just problems in Christian dating.
+As I worked my initial reaction over in my mind, I wondered if maybe this is a deeper issue than just problems in Christian dating.
 It gets back to the idea of the masculine role involving leadership (which is the reason most Christians say it’s the man’s responsibility to ask a woman out).
-We don’t talk about giving women a break from their role of submission, so why do we want to encourage men to get comfortable avoiding the roles God gives them?
-The church should be teaching men how to lead and encouraging them in that role, not making excuses for them.
+We don’t talk about giving women a break from their role of submission, so why do we want to encourage men to get comfortable avoiding leadership?
+Maybe the church should be teaching men how to lead and supporting them in that role, not making excuses for them.

 We all have emotional turmoil, fears, and vulnerabilities.
-That realization should help us all meet people where they are and empathize with them, but stopping with empathy isn’t a loving response.
-We should also encourage others to live up to their potential in God rather than stay as they are (and, to be fair to this Boundless author, “Give Guys A Break” does address the need to find security and confidence in God).
+That realization should help all of us meet all people where they are and empathize with them, However, stopping at empathy isn’t a truly loving response.
+We should also encourage others to live up to their potential in God rather than hide in their insecurities (a message I need just as much as my brothers and sisters of faith).
+And, to be fair to this Boundless author, “Give Guys A Break” does address the need to find security and confidence in God.

-The problem is that the churches have adopted our culture’s views on gender instead of making a concerted effort to conform to God’s standards.
-We’re all affected by our cultures to a certain extent, and when we’re constantly bombarded with the messages that submission equals female victim hood and that male leadership sets up a society where men become dangerous to civilization it’s hard not to internalize those messages.
-There’s the voice in the back of our minds saying that, just perhaps, men really are brutes who will hurt people if they’re allowed to lead.
+I suspect one of the central problems is that the churches have adopted our culture’s views on gender instead of making a concerted effort to conform to God’s standards.
+We’re all affected by our cultures to a certain extent, and when we’re constantly bombarded with the messages that submission equals female victimhood and that male leadership sets up a society where men become dangerous to civilization it’s hard not to internalize those messages.
+There’s now a voice in the back of our minds saying that, just perhaps, men really are brutes who will hurt people if they’re allowed to lead.

-The church has to stand against this false doctrine and encourage our young men what it means to be godly men with the same dedication that we’ve been teaching girls how to be godly women.
-I am seeing more of this in my younger brother’s generation, the ones just graduating from high school, but my heart breaks for so many men closer to my age, and older, who were told they didn’t fit into a very narrow stereotype of “manliness” or who weren’t allowed to be Wild At Heart (which is the title of a very good book that several young adult men have told me changed their lives).
+The church has to stand against this false ideology and teach our young men what it means to be godly men with the same dedication that we’ve been teaching girls how to be godly women.
+I am seeing more of this in my younger brother’s generation (the ones just graduating from high school), but my heart breaks for so many men closer to my age, and older, who were told they didn’t fit into a very narrow stereotype of “manliness” or who weren’t allowed to be Wild At Heart (which is the title of a book that several young adult Christian men have told me changed their lives).
 It’s time for the whole church to step up and support men in becoming confident leaders and protectors who are submitted to and following Jesus Christ’s example of Headship.
-And we should do this for all the men in their everyday lives, not just the ones with a titled “authority role” in the church like elder or minister.
-We must also keep in mind that shoving people into stereotypes isn’t healthy either — how we fill our roles will depend on the personalities God has given us and our gifts, as well as our genders.
+And we should do this for all the men in our churches, not just the ones with an authority role like elder or minister.
+At the same time, we must also keep in mind that shoving people into stereotypes isn’t healthy either — how we fill our roles will depend on the personalities God has given us and our gifts, as well as our genders.
 Let’s all be “strong in the Lord and in the power of His might” to do and be what God has called us to, as men, as women, as Christians.